 No. Gateway is a public school and Orenda Education is a private non-sectarian organization.
 Orenda is not associated with any other charter school organization, school district, religious organization or for-profit education management company.

 Nothing.
 There is no tuition charge.
-However, because of the funding differences between our public charter school and the local school districts, we do ask each student family to contribute to our annual Gator Fund drive.
+However, because of the funding differences between our public charter school and the local traditional school districts, we do ask each student family to contribute to our annual Gator Fund drive.
 The Gator Fund drive is how we make up for this funding difference.
 Gator Fund donations allow us to recruit and retain quality teachers, offer extracurricular programs and help to cover some of the costs of permanent facilities construction.
 Without the Gator Funds we could not offer all of our current quality programming.
 We do charge some reasonable fees for extracurricular programming, student parking, club participation, etc. to help defray those expenses.

 Governance is a big difference.
 Local school districts are public entities and have publicly elected school board members while charter schools are operated by private not-for-profit entities with board members that are appointed by the charter school sponsoring entity.
 Orenda Education is the sponsoring entity for Gateway.
 Another major difference is that charter schools have no taxing authority to collect revenues to pay for school facilities.
 Charter schools also have more flexibility to change the instructional school day and methods, and can establish their own human resource policies and practices.

 As a public school, our enrollment is open to all students as long as we have space available.
 Our students receive the same state-required curriculum as other Texas public school students.
 Private schools charge tuition and have selective admissions.
 As a public school, Gateway Prep cannot promote any religion.

 How are you held accountable for academic results?